 Pros: If you want something resembling an island, this is the way to go.

 Cons: You may be surprised at the smallness of these islands.
-Because they are sold flat-packed and are often freighted or mailed to you, they need to be rather compact.
+Since they are sold flat-packed and are often freighted or mailed to you, they need to be rather compact.
 Four feet long tends to be the maximum length.
 Is that big enough for you?
 Also, some customers report that the flip-up leaves don't remain level and are worthless for working on.

 03 of 06